yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/aws.md

 - If you deploy YugabyteDB Anywhere in a different VPC than the ones in which you intend to deploy YugabyteDB nodes, then its own VPC must also be part of this cross-region VPC mesh, as well as setting up routing table entries in the source VPC (YugabyteDB Anywhere) and allowing one further CIDR block (or public IP) ingress rule on the security groups for the YugabyteDB nodes (to allow traffic from YugabyteDB Anywhere or its VPC).
 - When a public IP address is not enabled on a universe, a network address translation (NAT) gateway or device is required.
 You must configure the NAT gateway before creating the VPC that you add to the YugabyteDB Anywhere UI.
 For more information, see [NAT](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat.html) and [Tutorial: Creating a VPC with Public and Private Subnets for Your Clusters](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/create-public-private-vpc.html) in the AWS documentation.

-### Ubuntu 18 and Oracle 8 support
+### Ubuntu 18 and Oracle Linux 8 support

 In addition to CentOS, YugabyteDB Anywhere allows you to bring up universes on the following host nodes:

 - Ubuntu 18.04, which requires Python 2 or later installed on the host, as well as the provider created with a custom AMI and custom SSH user.
-- Oracle 8, which requires the provider created with a custom AMI and custom SSH user, assumes that gtar or gunzip is present on the host AMI, and uses the firewall-cmd client to set default target `ACCEPT`.
-YugabyteDB Anywhere support for Oracle 8 has the following limitations:
+- Oracle Linux 8, which requires the provider created with a custom AMI and custom SSH user, assumes that gtar or gunzip is present on the host AMI, and uses the firewall-cmd client to set default target `ACCEPT`.
+YugabyteDB Anywhere support for Oracle Linux 8 has the following limitations:
   - Only Red Hat Linux-compatible kernel is supported to allow port changing.
 There is no support for Unbreakable Enterprise Kernel (UEK).
   - Systemd services are not supported.